darswright/gll-storefront-child-sandbox/README.md

 - Git - Install using Homebrew
 - Node + NPM - Install using NVM via Homebrew

 Install Homebrew from [here](https://brew.sh/).
-Then install Git, Node and NPM by running this command in your terminal - `brew install git nvm`
+Then install Git, Node and NPM by running this command in your terminal - `brew install git nvm`.

+After they have been installed follow the instructions in the terminal to add NVM to your \$PATH and run `nvm install 10 -lts` to install Node and NPM.

 ## Instructions for use